meixir913/skeleton-sp21/README.md

-# skeleton-sp21
-starter code for spring 21
+# CS61B Data Structures and Algorithms

 Self-learning of CS61B; Starting at Nov 15, 2022